ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

 ### Objectives
 In this lab, you will learn to :
 * Create Sample database creation
-* Enable Always On feature
+* Enable the Always-on feature for SQL Server Engine
 * Create Always On Availability group
 * Failover test of Always On Availability group